shaunsaker/the-shell/README.md

 2. Copy the `dsn` key.
 This is your `VITE_SENTRY_DSN`.

+3. [Create a Sentry Auth Token](https://private-zj.sentry.io/settings/auth-tokens/new-token/).
+This is your `VITE_SENTRY_AUTH_TOKEN`.

-3. Grab your "Organization Slug" from [Settings](https://sentry.io/settings/organization/).
-This is your `SENTRY_ORG`.
+4. Grab your "Organization Slug" from [Settings](https://sentry.io/settings/organization/).
+This is your `VITE_SENTRY_ORG`.

-4. Grab your "Project Slug" from https://sentry.io/settings/projects/ and clicking on the project.
-In the url that loads next, e.g. https://SENTRY_ORG.sentry.io/settings/projects/X/, X is your `SENTRY_PROJECT`.
+5. Grab your "Project Slug" from https://sentry.io/settings/projects/ and clicking on the project.
+In the url that loads next, e.g. https://SENTRY_ORG.sentry.io/settings/projects/X/, X is your `VITE_SENTRY_PROJECT`.

-5. Add the secrets to `packages/app/.env.local`, `packages/app/.env.staging` and `packages/app/.env.production`.
+6. Add the secrets to `packages/app/.env.local`, `packages/app/.env.staging` and `packages/app/.env.production`.

-6. Push the secrets to Github.
+7. Push the secrets to Github.

 ```
 gh auth login